Gilbert and Ellice Islands: The Pacific Islanders Protection Act 1872 & 1875

-Protectorate administered as part of the British Western Pacific Territories

-In 1877, the United Kingdom established a protectorate over the islands designated as being British Western Pacific Territories.
+Protectorate, 1892–1916

+In 1877, British subjects within the Gilbert and Ellice Islands were placed under the jurisdiction of the newly created High Commissioner for the Western Pacific, an office vested in the governor of Fiji.
 In 1886, an Anglo-German agreement partitioned the "unclaimed" central Pacific, leaving Nauru in the German sphere of influence, while placing Ocean Island and the future GEIC in the British sphere of influence.

 German New Guinea was established in 1884, and German protectorates were established on the Marshall Islands and Nauru, in 1885 and 1888, respectively.
 Then, between 27 May and 17 June 1892, partly in response to the presence of the United States in Butaritari, Captain Edward Davis of made the sixteen islands of the Gilbert Islands a British protectorate.
 Between 9 and 16 October of the same year, Captain Herbert Gibson of declared the Ellice Islands to be a British protectorate.
 The British government found it administratively convenient to govern the Ellice and Gilberts islands together.

-At first, the British Western Pacific Territories (BWPT) were administered by a high commissioner who resided in Fiji (and later in the British Solomon Islands).
-Then, Sir John Bates Thurston appointed Charles Richard Swayne as the first resident commissioner of the Ellice Islands in 1892 and as the first resident commissioner of the Gilbert Islands in 1893.
+Sir John Bates Thurston appointed Charles Richard Swayne as the first resident commissioner of the Ellice Islands in 1892 and as the first resident commissioner of the Gilbert Islands in 1893.
 He was succeeded in 1895 by William Telfer Campbell, who established himself on Tarawa, (Note: Tarawa was chosen as the capital of the protectorate mainly because its lagoon has an opening large enough for ships to comfortably pass through.
 (Tarawa means «the pass» in the Gilbertese language.) and remained in office until 1908.
 Campbell was criticised for his legislative, judicial and administrative management.
 It was alleged that he extracted forced labour from the islanders.
-An inquiry into this allegation was held by Arthur Mahaffy, a former district officer in the Gilbert and Ellice Islands (1896–1898) and Solomon Islands (1898-1904), and he issued his findings, which were published in 1910.
+An inquiry into this allegation was held by Arthur Mahaffy, a former district officer in the Gilbert and Ellice Islands (1896–1898) and Solomon Islands (1898–1904), and he issued his findings, which were published in 1910.
 In 1913, an anonymous correspondent to The New Age journal described the maladministration of Telfer Campbell, linked it to criticisms of the Pacific Phosphate Company, which was operating on Ocean Island, and challenged Mahaffy's impartiality, because he was a former colonial official in the Gilbert and Ellice Islands Protectorate.